KingsukNandi/Adobe-India-Hackathon-1b/README.md

 # Persona-Driven Document Intelligence (1b)

-## Deliverables

-- `approach_explanation.md`: Explains the methodology and design decisions (see that file for details).
-- `Dockerfile`: Multi-stage build for React frontend and Flask backend (see below).
-- **Execution instructions**: How to build and run the app using Docker.
-- **Sample input/output**: Example usage for testing the app.

----

 ## Project Overview

 This project is a full-stack web application for uploading PDF files and generating structured summaries.
 It consists of: